 Robert Van Pelt American Inn of Court

 Robert Van Pelt American Inn of Court is a group of lawyers and judges which meets monthly during the academic year to provide a forum through which experienced lawyers and judges assist younger lawyers and law students in improving their advocacy skills.
 Each year fourteen third year law students are selected by the College of Law to participate in the Inn.

 Space, Cyber, and Telecommunications Law Club

 Formed in 2014, the Space, Cyber, and Telecommunications Law Club works closely with the unique and specialized program within the University.
 The club brings in speakers annually and recruits for the Manfred Lachs Space Law Moot Court Competition.
-Telecommunications, regulation, and cyber law professor Gus Hurwitz serves as the faculty advisor for the club, along with Moot Court oversight from the Executive Director of the Space, Cyber, and Telecommunications Law Programs, Elsbeth Magilton.
+Telecommunications, regulation, and cyber law professor Gus Hurwitz serves as the faculty advisor for the club, along with the Executive Director of the Space, Cyber, and Telecommunications Law Programs, Elsbeth Magilton.
 Membership is open all students, including JDs, LLMs, JSDs, and MLS students.
 A relation to the formal program is not required for membership.

 St. Thomas More Society